mvolkmann/blog/src/swift/Concurrency.md

         try await withThrowingTaskGroup(of: DogImage.self) { group in
             // Add tasks to the group.
             for _ in 0 ..< count {
+                // Each task *can* begin executing
+                // as soon is it is added to the group.
+                // .userInitiated is the highest priority.
                 group.addTask(priority: .userInitiated) {
                     let dogImage = try await getDogImage()
                     return dogImage